Many licences should be renewed each year - see

 - Variation of your name or address on your firearm certificate

-- Variation of firearms or ammunition details on your firearm certificate - the charge for a variation (if the total number of firearms increases) is £20 (from 1 May 2017); there is no charge if you are reducing the number of firearms held.
+- Variation of firearms or ammunition details on your firearm certificate - the charge for a variation (if the total number of firearms increases) is £20; there is no charge if you are reducing the number of firearms held.

 The holder of a firearm certificate must comply with all conditions imposed including -

 - notify the Connétable of any change in his place of residence (use the

 change my name or address online service or complete and return the form Change of name address )